Lohann/nodejs-facebook-openidconnect/README.md

 ```
 Now you can use that `access_token` to access protected routes, like `GET /user-info`.

+### Why manually copy id_token and state?
-> Note: In the real world, the front-end app will collect the `id_token` and `state` and automatically call the `POST http://localhost:8080/facebook/login`, but without `https` we can't redirect facebook's response to our route, we could use a tool like [ngrok](https://ngrok.com/) to solve this issue, but implementing a front-end and configuring ngrok is out of the scope of this example project.
+In the real world, the front-end app will collect the `id_token` and `state` and automatically call the `POST http://localhost:8080/facebook/login`, but without `https` we can't redirect facebook's response to our route.
+We could use a tool like [ngrok](https://ngrok.com/) to solve this issue, but implementing a front-end and configuring ngrok is out of the scope of this example project.

 ## Facebook's OIDC
 Currently, facebook only support **OIDC Implicit Flow**, notice that in facebook's [openid-configuration](https://www.facebook.com/.well-known/openid-configuration/) the `response_types_supported` doesn't list `code`, also the `token_endpoint` is missing: